Toyota Prius Prime Insurance Rates

 Rates are averaged for all Toyota Prius Prime models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Toyota Prius Prime Insurance
+How to Find Cheaper Toyota Prius Prime Insurance

-Saving money on insurance for a Toyota Prius Prime requires not taking risks behind the wheel, having above-average credit, avoid buying unnecessary coverage, and qualifying for all possible discounts.
-Take the time to comparison shop once a year by requesting quotes from direct insurance companies like GEICO and Progressive, and also from local exclusive and independent agents.
+Saving money on insurance for a Toyota Prius Prime not only requires having a good driving record, but also having good credit, avoid buying unnecessary coverage, and possibly higher deductibles.
+Invest the time to shop around at least once a year by getting rate quotes from direct insurance companies like GEICO and Progressive, and also from your local independent and exclusive agents.

-- Drivers considered higher risk that have major violations or accidents may pay on average $1,510 more every year for Prius Prime insurance
+- Drivers considered higher risk with multiple at-fault accidents may pay on average $1,510 more per year to buy Toyota Prius Prime insurance

 Rate Tables and Charts